 As far as we are aware, Game of Thrones was only shot in Northern Ireland, not the Republic of Ireland.

 If you have one day, we’d suggest choosing a handful of locations either north or south of Belfast.
 You can see some by public transit, but taking a car or joining a tour are your best options.
-If you are short on time, a guided tour is probably going to allow you to see the most with limited time.
+If you’re short on time, a guided tour is probably going to allow you to see the most with limited time.

-If you want to visit all the locations on this list, we’d suggest setting a least two full days aside to do that.
+If you want to visit all the locations on this list, we’d suggest setting at least two full days aside to do that.
 You could spend one of those days visiting the locations south of Belfast, and one of the days exploring the GoT filming locations north of Belfast.

 We’ve ordered these locations approximately from south to north for ease of planning, and we also have a map to all the Game of Thrones filming locations in Northern Ireland later in the article to help you plan your trip.